Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

 \subsection{Equivariant chain complexes}

-In Subsection~\ref{sub:chain_complex} we constructed a cochain complex $C^*(\cC,\ff)$, whose cohomology was equal to the cohomology of the geometric realization $||\cC||$.
-A direct extension of this construction to the equivariant case hits the following problem.
+In Subsection~\ref{sub:chain_complex} we constructed a cochain complex $C^*(\cC,\ff)$, whose cohomology was equal to the cohomology of the cubical realization $||\cC||$.
+Suppose now that the underlying cubical flow category admits an action of the group \(G = \Z_{m}\).
+In order to describe the induced action of \(G\) on the chain complex, notice that, for any \(g \in G\), we obtain a homomorphism of abelian groups

+yielding an action of \(G\).
+This action, however, does not, in general, commute with the differential on \(C^{\ast}(\cC,\ff)\).

-The differential of the chain complex~\eqref{eq:chain_complex} depends on the sign assignment $\nu$ on the cubical flow category, see~\eqref{eq:chain2}.
+The differential of the chain complex~\eqref{eq:chain_complex} depends on the sign assignment $\nu$ on the cube flow category \(\Cube(n)_{\sigma}\), see~\eqref{eq:chain2}.\mpar{(37)} We will denote, abusing the notation, a generator of \(G\) by \(\sigma\).
 The symmetry group acts on sign assignments via